philipdev/stateflow/README.md

 <a name="module_stateflow..StateFlow#createStateHandler"></a>
 ###stateFlow.createStateHandler(state, stateObj, flowCompleted)
-Create a completion function which is used as the callback argument for the <tt>state</tt> action, this callback will move the flow to the next state when a matching event is found.
+Create a completion function action parameter callback, the callback moves the flow to the next state when an on event matches a completation event.

 **Params**

 - state `string` - the state where callback is created for
 - stateObj `object`
-- flowCompleted `completion` - callback to be called when the flow reaches the end state.
+- flowCompleted `completion` - end of flow callback.

-**Returns**: `completion` - complete  callback to be use by a state action to continue the flow.
+**Returns**: `completion` - complete
 <a name="module_stateflow..StateFlow#getStateObject"></a>
 ###stateFlow.getStateObject(the)
-Get the instance object which will be associated with the state action this.
+Get the state instance object, which is associated with the state action this.
 Used to provide functionallity and data state see {State}.
 For every state there is state object.

 **Params**